inferno-framework/inferno-framework.github.io/docs/advanced-test-features/index.md

 ## [Tools for Tracking Verified Requirements](/docs/advanced-test-features/requirements.html)
 The Inferno DSL supports associating discrete requirements with suites, test groups, and tests.
-Inferno displays theses associations to users within the [user interface](/docs/user-interface.html#viewing-verified-requirements).
+Test developers can track which requirements Inferno is and is not verifying and Inferno displays these associations to users within the [user interface](/docs/user-interface.html#viewing-verified-requirements).